ForestMars/fanneru/README.md

     -   Verify Pi's IP and SSH: `sudo systemctl status ssh`.
     -   Ensure MacBook and Pi are on the same network.
 -   **Code Errors**:
-    -   Use Cursor's debugging tools or Claude to review code.
     -   Check `logs/` for telemetry or errors.

 ## Resources